Stefflon Don Poses On A Bed In Skintight Velvet Jumpsuit: ‘Wish You Were Here’

 Stefflon Don took to Instagram to share a number of new smoking hot photos of herself and they haven’t gone unnoticed.

-The “Pretty Girl” songstress stunned in a skintight red velvet jumpsuit that had white detailing going down the side.
+The “Pretty Girl” songstress stunned in a skintight brown velvet jumpsuit that had white detailing going down the side.
 The item of clothing had long-sleeves but still showed off her shoulders and upper back.
 Steff wore a bra underneath and sported her blue curly hair up in a high ponytail.
 The rapper put on a sparkly silver ring and didn’t opt for any other visible accessories.
 For her makeup application, Steff applied a glossy lip and appeared to have mascara and eyeliner on.

 The 28-year-old posted three photos within one upload.

 In the first shot, she was captured by a bed from the side.
 Steff raised one leg and rested her hand close to her face.
-She tilted her head sidewards and looked at the camera lens with a pouty expression.
+She tilted her head to the right and looked at the camera lens with a pouty expression.

 In the next slide, Steff was photographed sitting on the edge of the bed.
 She showcased her side profile and looked directly in front of her.
 The entertainer displayed her sharp jawline while resting one hand on the head of the bed.